aiwithjustin/medicaremastery/README.md

 ## Authentication Flow

-The platform uses centralized authentication where all login functionality is handled on the program app.
+The platform uses a simplified root-based authentication approach:

+1. **Marketing Site** - Login button redirects to `app.medicaremastery.app`
+2. **Program App Root** - Intelligently displays login UI or dashboard based on session state
+3. **No `/login` Route** - Authentication happens at the root with automatic view switching

 See [LOGIN_FLOW.md](./LOGIN_FLOW.md) for detailed information about the login flow and session management.

 ## Deployment